 Egg Rolls, Egg Creams and Empanadas Festival

-The Museum at Eldridge Street presents its 19th annual Egg Rolls, Egg Creams & Empanadas Festival, a joyous celebration of the diverse ethnic communities of the Museum's Lower East Side neighborhood.
+The Museum at Eldridge Street presents its 21st annual Egg Rolls, Egg Creams, and Empanadas Festival, a joyous celebration of the diverse ethnic communities of the Museum's Lower East Side neighborhood.

 With the Museum's magnificent home, the 1887 landmark Eldridge Street Synagogue, as its centerpiece, the festival spills out onto the street with a mash-up of Jewish, Chinese and Puerto Rican tastes, traditions, sights, and sounds.
 All events are outside this year.

 What to expect?

 - Yiddish singing from The Mamales